comunica/Article-SSWS2020-AMF/content/problem-statement.md

     we will investigate the impact of caching AMFs and all HTTP requests in general.
     <br />
     **Hypotheses:**
-    1. {:#hypo-cache-1} Caching all HTTP requests reduces query evaluation times more than caching only AMFs.
+    1. {:#hypo-cache-1} Caching HTTP requests reduces query evaluation times more than caching only AMFs.
     2. {:#hypo-cache-2} Caching AMFs server-side when an HTTP cache is active has no effect on query evaluation times.
     3. {:#hypo-cache-3} Without HTTP caching, AMF-aware query evaluation is slower than non-AMF query evaluation.
     4. {:#hypo-cache-4} With HTTP caching, AMF-aware query evaluation is faster than non-AMF query evaluation.